Note

 -Name $accountName -PropertyObject $CosmosDBProperties

-Troubleshoot issues with an IP access control policy
+Troubleshoot issues with IP access control policies

 You can troubleshoot issues with an IP access control policy by using the following options: